Find local news in Kent

 “She should have also just been spending time with her girlfriends and having her first girls' holiday.”

-During her time being unwell, Ruby’s education has the back seat and she has been unable to study for her GCSEs at her secondary school, Fulston Manor in Sittingbourne.
+During her time being unwell, Ruby’s education has taken the back seat and she has been unable to study for her GCSEs at her secondary school, Fulston Manor in Sittingbourne.

 “She has been through fight after fight and she’s fed up fighting for her life and just wants to start living it”